CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ### 2.3.7 lrange

-To get a sublist, we specifiy a range that we want to retrieve, -1 means the last item.
+To get a sublist, we specifiy a range that we want to retrieve, -1 simply means the end of the list.
 In the example below, we retrieve all items in the list.
+For lrange, both the start and end are inclusive.

 ```
 127.0.0.1:6379> lrange names 0 -1